treweathers/Java_Developer/Course_1.5.md

 <h1 align='center'> Course 1: Java Programming for Beginners </h1>

 # Course 1.5: Java String Manipulation for Beginners
-## Lesson 1: Revising String Concatenation
+## Lesson 1: Java String Operations: Concatenation, Comparison, and Essential Methods
+### 1. Revising String Concatenation
 We already know what concatenation is and how it works, but worth revising it quickly!
 Concatenation means joining things together and is a crucial string operation.
 In Java, we accomplish this with the `+` operator or using `StringBuilder`.

     String hello = "Hello, ";